gbasin/iChrome/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the iChrome repository, with the correct target branch.
+* Submit a pull request to the repository in the ProductivityTab repository, with the correct target branch.

 # Additional Resources